kaixiangwu/Machine_Learning/README.md

 # Machine-Learning
 Here are some notes and codes in the process of learning machine learning.
+You can read the notes online by clicking the link in the notes directory below, or you can download them in markdown format from the GitHub repository.